Aaron98990/ways-of-the-game/excessive-force.md

 - the score (blowout or close)
 - play not being stopped for advantage (including if the non-offending team scores)
 - a penalty kick is given
-- the number of fouls commited before (including if it's a player, team, or the match's first foul)
+- the number of fouls committed before (including if it's a player, team, or the match's first foul)
 - an "easy" or "practice" game (including friendly or tournament, boys/girls/co-ed, young or old, small-sided or not, recreational or competitive)
 - a player's small figure (thin/short players don't get leeway to be dirty)
 - time in the match (including the first or last minute)